Unlocking the Power of Molybdenum: Applications, Benefits, and Future Prospects

 - age-hardenable

-The nominal compositions in weight percent of some of the commercially important alloys of each type are given in Tables 1 and 2.
+Tables 1 and 2 provide the nominal compositions in weight percent of some commercially essential alloys of each type.

 Corrosion-resistant nickel-based alloys